Medically reviewed by Drugs.com. Last updated on Sep 21, 2023.

-A doctor usually will prescribe antibiotics that work against "staph" bacteria infections.
+Your doctor may prescribe an antibiotic that works against "staph" bacteria infections.
 Antibiotics may be changed if the infection does not clear up promptly or if testing of the pus indicates that the infection is caused by an unusual organism or one that is resistant to the usual antibiotics.
 For severe cases, a more extensive operation may be necessary including making a small hole in the nail to allow additional drainage.

 If the infection is actually a herpetic whitlow rather than a felon, drainage is not performed because it may delay healing or increase the risk of bacterial infection.
 Herpes infections in the finger tend to clear up on their own.
 Your doctor may prescribe an antiviral medication, such as acyclovir (Zovirax) or valacyclovir (Valtrex), which may help speed recovery.